web-platform-dx/baseline-browser-mapping/README.md

 ```

 > [!NOTE]
-> The minimum versions of each browser are not strictly the final release before the Widely available cutoff date of `TODAY - 30 MONTHS`.
+> The minimum versions of each browser are not necessarily the final release before the Widely available cutoff date of `TODAY - 30 MONTHS`.
 Some earlier versions will have supported the full Widely available feature set.

 ### `getCompatibleVersions()` configuration options